danielvartan/rutils/README.md

 ## Installation

-`gutils` will always be at the [experimental](https://lifecycle.r-lib.org/articles/stages.html#experimental) stage of development.
-We don’t intend to publish this package to CRAN.
+`gutils` is still at the [experimental](https://lifecycle.r-lib.org/articles/stages.html#experimental) stage of development.
+That means people can use the package and provide feedback, but it comes with no promises for long term stability.

 You can install `gutils` from GitHub with: